WebMonitor.fyi logoWebMonitor.fyi

 Pick a frequency and a channel

-Five-minute intervals for limited-time deals; hourly or daily for general tracking.
-Email, SMS, or webhook.
+Intervals as short as 30 minutes (Pro) for limited-time deals; hourly or daily for general tracking.
+Email, Slack, or webhook.

 4